StefanHol/MorseMIDI/README.md

 # MorseMIDI
 This project was writen in Pyhton with the libreries [Tkinter](https://docs.python.org/3/library/tkinter.html "Tkinter") and [MidiUtils](https://pypi.org/project/MIDIUtil/ "MidiUtils").
 This project converts text to Morse code in MIDI format.
 These MIDI files can be used to embed morse code into your music.
+This project was inspired by the online page "[Morse Code: MIDI & Text Generator](http://www.robertecker.com/hp/research/morse-generator.php "Morse Code: MIDI & Text Generator")" by Robert Ecker.

 ![MorseMIDI](https://github.com/EdgarBarranco/MorseMIDI/blob/994c2d1308aed34ad646c660498f18f708a0debe/MorseMIDI.PNG)